SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision: Experiments

-In the ablation study, models are trained on HX, P, and H (Table~\ref{tab:dataset_statistics}) and evaluated on SongFormBench with 300 songs.
-In Fig.~\ref{fig:ablation_fig}(a), a simple linear backend is trained on the HX dataset, where both SSL representations reach their peak performance at the 10th layer.
-Fig.~\ref{fig:ablation_fig}(b) shows that increasing downsampling lowers HR, while ACC rises before declining, suggesting that moderate downsampling offers the best trade-off between efficiency and accuracy.
+In Fig.~\ref{fig:ablation_fig}(a), we train simple multi-layer perceptrons (MLPs) with task-specific heads on features from individual layers of each SSL encoder using the HX dataset.
+Both MuQ and MusicFM achieve peak performance at the 10th layer, which we adopt for all subsequent experiments.
+Fig.~\ref{fig:ablation_fig}(b) examines the effect of temporal resolution by varying the hop size in the downsampling module, with architecture otherwise identical to the main model.
+As the downsampling factor increases, hit rate (HR) consistently declines due to reduced resolution, while ACC initially rises before declining.
+A downsampling factor of 3 offers the best trade-off between computational efficiency and prediction accuracy.

+Both Table~\ref{tab:Step-by-step} and Table~\ref{tab:multi-resolution-self-supervised} present systematic ablation studies, with all experiments conducted under identical settings: models are trained on the HX, E, and H datasets and evaluated on the complete SongFormBench comprising 300 songs.

 Table~\ref{tab:Step-by-step} presents a systematic ablation study on the contribution of each component in SongFormer.
-The results show that multi-resolution representations, downsampling, and heterogeneous supervision strategies substantially improve performance, while combining MuQ and MusicFM yields more robust representations.
+The results show that multi-resolution representations, downsampling, and learned source embedding substantially improve performance, while combining MuQ and MusicFM yields more robust representations.
 Removing any of these components degrades performance, underscoring their importance.

+Notably, learned source embedding plays a crucial role in handling our heterogeneous training data, which may contain annotation noise or quality issues.
+Without this embedding, large-scale but lower-quality annotations can negatively impact the model's ability to learn from precisely labeled data, such as HarmonixSet.
+By incorporating learned source embedding, the model distinguishes between different data sources during training.
+At inference time, we specify the Harmonixset embedding to leverage its precise annotations while still benefiting from the generalization learned across heterogeneous sources.